ImaMonsta/bawdy-rebels/README.md

 You **don’t** need to install or configure tools like Webpack or Babel.<br>
 They are preconfigured and hidden so that you can focus on the code.

+### What has inside?
+- React
+- Material UI
+- Webpack
+- Babel

 Just install the dependencies, and you’re good to go.